Ever wondered how you always end up getting the most relatable reels EVER? Well, that's just Meta’s algorithm at play.

 ✅ Only turn off ads – not ad campaigns

-A campaign is like a fuse box – you take it out, you are switching off everything.
-The same goes for ad sets – if you’ve been running ad campaigns for a good while, and you decide to switch off performing ad sets (instead of ad creatives), it can lead your entire campaign to go into full ‘learning’ mode, once again.
+A campaign is like a fuse box – switch a campaign off – and you’ll be switching off everything under it.
+The same goes for ad sets – if you switch off performing ad sets (instead of ad creatives), it can lead your entire campaign to go into full ‘learning’ mode, once again.

 ✅ Keep a maximum of 6 ads active under one ad set

-This is what Meta always recommends – and, doing this helps simplify your account.
-If you want to try new creatives, create a new ad set or turn off older ads (not the ad set).
+If you want to try new creatives, create a new ad set and duplicate older ads (not the ad set).
+This is what Meta always recommends – doing this helps simplify your account.

 Also Read: 31 insanely powerful online sales promotion ideas for eCommerce